RichardScottOZ/mineral-exploration-machine-learning/README.md

 * [EarthArxiv](https://github.com/eartharxiv/API/issues) -> Download papers from the preprint archive

 # Papers - Generally Not ML, or no Code/Data and sometimes no availability at all
+- Eventually will separate out into things that have data packages or not like NSW Zone studies.
+- However, if interested in an area you can often georeference a picture if nothing else as a rough guide.

 ## New to File
 - https://www.researchgate.net/project/Bayesian-Machine-Learning-for-Geological-Modeling-and-Geophysical-Segmentation